BRIXTOL/tsutils/readme.md

 # Usage

-Import via namespace, the below example shows a couple of utilities.
-Look in the [#tests]
+Import the module via namespace.
+The below example shows a couple of utilities.
+For additional context look in the [test](https://github.com/BRIXTOL/tsutils/tree/master/test) directory.

 ```ts
 import { AnyCase, ArrayMin, ConcatUnion } from '@brixtol/tsutils';